kearutherford/BerkeleyForestsAnalytics/README.md

 supporting repository
 [BFA_NSVB_Validation](https://github.com/kearutherford/BFA_NSVB_Validation).

-## Divisions and provinces <a name="div-prov"></a>
+## Ecological Divisions and Provinces <a name="div-prov"></a>

+The US Forest Service developed the National Hierarchical Framework of Ecological Units, which has five nested levels: domains, divisions, provinces, sections, and subsections.
+The framework was initially deployed in 2007 and updated in 2025.
+The NSVB framework was developed based on the 2007 version.
+The maximum SDI in the `StandDensity()` function uses the updated 2025 version.
+It is important to recognize that although both versions internally exhibit the intended nesting pattern, there is not perfect nesting between the different versions.

-The NSVB framework uses ecodivisions (i.e., divisions).
+The NSVB framework uses Ecological Divisions.
 Divisions are further broken down into provinces.
 You can download the zipped shapefile from [HERE](https://drive.google.com/uc?export=download&id=1DPffSnlwVutUC0O-Ykq56yj0wvTJRuDP) to determine the division(s) and province(s) your study site(s) fall into.
 The provided shapefile covers the entire continental United